Newry

 Newry was founded in 1144 as a settlement around a Cistercian abbey.
 In the 16th century the English dissolved the abbey and built Bagenal's Castle on the site.
 Newry grew as a market town and a garrison, and became a port in 1742 when the Newry Canal was opened, the first summit-level canal in Ireland.
-A cathedral city, it is the episcopal seat of the Roman Catholic Diocese of Dromore.
+It is the episcopal seat of the Roman Catholic Diocese of Dromore.
 In 2002, as part of the Golden Jubilee of Elizabeth II, Newry was granted city status along with Lisburn.

 Name

 The name Newry is an anglicization of An Iúraigh, an oblique form of An Iúrach, which means "the grove of yew trees".

 The modern Irish name for Newry is An tIúr (/ga/), which means "the yew tree".
 An tIúr is a shortening of Iúr Cinn Trá (/ga/, "yew tree at the head of the strand"), which was formerly the most common Irish name for Newry.
 This relates to an apocryphal story that Saint Patrick planted a yew tree there in the 5th century.

 The Irish name Cathair an Iúir (City of Newry) appears on some bilingual signs around the city.